Matrox Parhelia

-Matrox Parhelia-512 is a graphics processing unit (GPU) with full support for DirectX 8.1 and incorporating several DirectX 9.0 features.
-Released in 2002, it was best known for its ability to drive three monitors ("Surround Gaming") and its Coral Reef tech demo.
+The Matrox Parhelia-512 is a graphics processing unit (GPU) released by Matrox in June 2002.
+It has full support for DirectX 8.1 and incorporates several DirectX 9.0 features.
+At the time of its release, it was best known for its ability to drive three monitors ("Surround Gaming") and its Coral Reef tech demo.

 As had happened with previous Matrox products, the Parhelia was released just before competing companies released cards that completely outperformed it.
 In this case it was the ATI Radeon 9700, released only a few months later.
 The Parhelia remained a niche product, and was Matrox's last major effort to sell into the consumer market.

 Background

 The Parhelia series was Matrox's attempt to return to the market after a long hiatus, their first significant effort since the G200 and G400 lines had become uncompetitive.
 Their other post-G400 products, G450 and G550, were cost-reduced revisions of G400 technology and were not competitive with ATI's Radeon or NVIDIA's GeForce lines with regards to 3D computer graphics.